-Known as "the Garden Province,” Prince Edward Island is one of the four Atlantic provinces of Canada.
+Known as "the Garden Province", Prince Edward Island is one of the four Atlantic provinces of Canada.
 As Canada's smallest and least populous province, Prince Edward Island is home to only 140,000 people.
-Prince Edward Island's capital and largest city is Charlottetown, with 40,000 people.
+Prince Edward Island's capital and largest city is Charlottetown, with just over 40,000 people.
 Prince Edward Island is known for its natural beauty, including its 800 km of beaches.

 Prince Edward Island Economy and Employment

 Agriculture, tourism and fishing are the main industries present in Prince Edward Island.
-About 30% of Canada's potatoes are grown in Prince Edward Island, providing the most important source of income for the province's 2000 farms.
-Tourism in particular is on the rise as the Island's charm, landscapes, and golf courses entice greater numbers of visitors each year.
+About 30 percent of Canada's potatoes are grown in Prince Edward Island, providing the most important source of income for the province's 2,000 farms.
+Tourism, in particular, is on the rise as the Island's charm, landscapes, and golf courses entice greater numbers of visitors each year.
 The manufacturing sector is comprised mainly of food processing.
-However, high-technology is becoming important, especially in the medical, electronics and agricultural fields.
+High-technology is also becoming important, especially in the medical, electronics and agricultural fields.

 Prince Edward Island Standard of Living

-In Prince Edward Island, average families can afford a comfortable life thanks to the relatively lower costs of living.
+In Prince Edward Island, average families can afford a comfortable life thanks to the relatively low costs of living, as compared to some other Canadian provinces.
 Housing and heating costs, as well as the cost of living generally, are among the lowest in Canada.
-Average income for Prince Edward Island families is $41,500, which is below the Canadian average.
-The mandatory minimum wage is also modest by Canadian standards at $9.00/hr.
-Provincial personal income taxes are above the Canadian average at 18.37%.
+The mandatory minimum wage is $10.35/hr.

 Prince Edward Island Residential Housing

-Prince Edward Island has a low population and consequently affordable housing is widely available in the province.The average price of a house in P.E.I. is below $150,000, making it one of the most affordable places to live in the country.
-In addition, the average percentage of household income taken up by ownership costs varies between 21–32%, depending on the type of home involved, and is among the lowest in Canada
+Prince Edward Island has a low population and, consequently, affordable housing is widely available in the province.The average price of a house in P.E.I. is around $200,000, making it one of the most affordable places to live in the country.
+In addition, the average percentage of household income taken up by ownership costs varies between 21–32%, depending on the type of home involved, which is among the lowest in Canada.